Technology & Management Minor

 program website: Hoeft Technology & Management Program

-overview of college admissions & requirements: Gies Catalog and Engineering Catalog
+overview of college admissions & requirements: Gies Catalog and The Grainger College of Engineering Catalog

 Successful management of technology-driven businesses today requires that employees work effectively in interdisciplinary teams.
 Team-based project management requires that each member of the team contribute not only in his or her own area of expertise, but in other aspects of the project as well.
 The better equipped a new employee is to reach this level of competency quickly, the more valuable will be his or her contributions.
 Moreover, an employee having such competency will be better prepared to assume positions of increased responsibility and challenge.

-The Hoeft Technology & Management Program offers a minor in Technology & Management to undergraduate students in the College of Business and the College of Engineering.
+The Hoeft Technology & Management Program offers a minor in Technology & Management to undergraduate students in Gies College of Business and The Grainger College of Engineering.
 Students in the Colleges of ACES and LAS may also be eligible based on their major.
 The minor is designed to prepare students for success in a wide variety of careers.
 Today, more than ever, employers have high expectations of undergraduate hires.
 The T&M Program provides a comprehensive experience to ready graduates for early career success.

 Students in the minor are able to acquire a thorough foundation in their major course of study and a comprehensive understanding of the fundamental elements of a cross-discipline education.
 The course of study leading to a minor in Technology & Management is comprised of the following:

 |Required Courses Taken by Engineering Students Only (in order taken)|

 |Required Course Taken by Engineering Students Only (taken at any time)|